Land Acknowledgement

 Oral History Project

-Remembering Ȟaȟa Wakpadaŋ
+Honoring Ȟaȟa Wakpadaŋ

 In the Dakota language, Ȟaȟa Wakpadaŋ is the name for Bassett Creek.